 Do you like unique home decor?
 Do you appreciate personalized gifts?

-I hope you answered yes to those questions because you are in for a treat.
+I hope you answered yes to these questions because you are in for a treat.

 Today I’ll be sharing how I made my push pin wall art.
-It was a very easy and inexpensive project to make.
+It was a very easy and inexpensive DIY wall art decor project to make.
 I must say I like the end result and it has held up well since I made it about a year ago.

 - Canvas (your size of choice)